jeffoconnorau/AGMPowerCLI/UsageExamples.md

 ## SQL Server Multi Mount and Migrate

-In this user story we are going to use SQL Mount and Migrate to move an Actifio Mount back to server disk but we are going to run multiple mounts and migrates in a single pass using a CSV file
+In this user story we are going to use SQL Mount and Migrate to move a Mount back to server disk but we are going to run multiple mounts and migrates in a single pass using a CSV file

 This video also documents the process:   https://youtu.be/QX5Sn3XHbCM